 Spend a day or two at Land O Pines Family Campground.
 There’s always something fun to do at this family-oriented attraction.
-You can read more about Land O Pines in this post written last year.
+You can read more about Land O Pines in this post written a few year ago.

 If you have older kids, head to Bayou Adventure and rent a kayak.

 Take a long hike at Northlake Nature Center.
 They have beautiful covered paths for kids to explore.